MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

     Click **Next**.

     > [!NOTE]
     > If the domain controller or dedicated server does not meet the minimum hardware requirements for the installation, you receive a warning.
 This does not prevent you from clicking **Next** and proceeding with installation.
 This might be the right option for installation of Azure ATP in a small lab test environment in which you don't need as much room for data storage.
-For production environments, it is highly recommended to work with ATP's [capacity planning](atp-capacity-planning.md) guide to make sure your domain controllers or dedicated servers meet the necessary requirements.
+For production environments, it is highly recommended to work with Azure ATP's [capacity planning](atp-capacity-planning.md) guide to make sure your domain controllers or dedicated servers meet the necessary requirements.

-4. Under **Configure the Gateway**, enter the following information based on your environment:
+4. Under **Configure the Sensor**, enter the following information based on your environment:

     ![Azure ATP Standalone Sensor configuration image](media/atp-gw-configure.png)